michaelzhiluo/starburst/README.md

 ## Table 4: MILP Experiments

 Our MILP experiments requires access to GUROBI, a popular mathematical optimization solver.
-However, Gurobi requires a key.
+However, Gurobi requires a license.
+We provide our license to the artifact evaluators in `gurobi.lic`.

+See `skyburst/notebooks/optimal_solver.ipynb` to run the MILP and evaluate it against Starburst and other baselines.

 ## Fig 14: Starburst w.r.t Bursty Workloads